(CNN)Here's a look at the life of former Mexican President Enrique Peña Nieto.

-- Travels to Washington, D.C., and meets with President Barack Obama
+November 27, 2012 - Travels to Washington, DC, and meets with US President Barack Obama.

-November 7, 2014 - Protesters march in Mexico City, in reaction to the disappearance of 43 students from a teacher's college in Guerrero state in September.
+November 2014 - Protests erupt nationwide in reaction to the disappearance of 43 students from a teacher's college in Guerrero state in September.
 The students' parents have been highly critical of Peña Nieto for his administration's handling of the investigation.
-A cell phone video from a closed-door meeting with the President, taken on October 30 and released on YouTube, shows one family member saying Peña Nieto should resign if he can't deliver answers.

 November 9, 2014 - The Aristegui Noticias website publishes an investigative report that alleges Peña Nieto and his wife have been living in a $7 million mansion owned by a contractor who's won lucrative government projects.
 In a video, the First Lady says she has "nothing to hide," stating that she paid for the house with money she earned as an actress.